 Leading with Soil Health

 SUMMARY: A few years ago, Rick describes, the farm went through a major rain event.
 “We had a one-inch rain event on the farm right after we had freshly tilled some soil,” recalls Rick.
 “I could not believe how far that soil had moved in the ditch and was ready to leave the farm.
 That was enough.”
 What started as a desire to solve for discrete challenges on the farm—increasing soil resiliency in response to an eroding rain event—has transformed into a systematic dedication to building soil health across the operation.
 Farming Green, as Rick calls it, now encompasses a suite of conservation practices including planting cash crops directly into cover crops, no-till practices, rotational grazing livestock, and reducing inputs and energy use on the operation.
-CEU Requested:
+CCA CEU Approved: 1 Crop Management

 Soil Microbiologist – KRIS Systems Education & Consultation